-Occasionally you may want to treat your self to a massage.
-Not only does it relax and sooth any pain, but it helps reduce swelling by pushing fluid build up away from the affected area.
-We offer various forms of massage at James Fowler Physical Therapy, and if you are interested please give us a call to set up an appointment.
+Occasionally you may want to treat yourself to a massage.
+Not only does it relax and soothe any pain, but it helps reduce swelling by pushing fluid build up away from the affected area.
+We offer various forms of massage therapy here in Union Square, and if you are interested please give us a call to set up an appointment.

 Don’t Over Stress Your Feet: Give Them a Break!

 New Yorkers spend a lot of time on their feet, and that can cause problems.
 This is especially the case if you spend a lot of time standing, walking, and running.